MetaSICL: Globalizing Auditory LLMs for Underserved Speakers and Languages via Meta Speech In-Context Learning: Methodology

 \subsection{Training Data}

-We include three types of training data: Speech Recognition (ASR), Speech Translation (ST), and Speech Question Answering (SQA) (Table~\ref{tab:training-data}).
-We utilized the English subset of CommonVoice \cite{commonvoice:2020} and the en$\rightarrow$zh, de$\rightarrow$en, zh$\rightarrow$en, pt$\rightarrow$en subsets of CoVoST2 \cite{wang2020covost} for the ASR and ST tasks, respectively.
-For both tasks, demonstrations are retrieved from the training split using TICL \cite{zheng2025ticltextembeddingknnspeech}.
-The data is then organized into three configurations.
-In SICL-AT1, only ASR data is included while ST sets are further involved in SICL-AT2.
-Additionally, SICL-AT3 includes MMSU dataset \cite{wang2025mmsu} as SQA task for ablation study.
-Since MMSU lacks official splits and is relatively small, only the query instance is excluded from the demonstration pool in a ``leave-one-out'' manner.
+\textbf{MetaSICL} is post-trained on two abundant, high-resource, out-of-domain tasks: Speech Recognition (ASR) and Speech Translation (ST) (Table~\ref{tab:training-data}).
+We utilized the English subset of CommonVoice \citep{commonvoice:2020} and the en$\rightarrow$zh, de$\rightarrow$en, zh$\rightarrow$en, pt$\rightarrow$en subsets of CoVoST2 \citep{wang2020covost} for the ASR and ST tasks, respectively.
+For both tasks, demonstrations are retrieved from the training split using TICL \citep{zheng2025ticltextembeddingknnspeech}.
+This ASR$+$ST mixture is the default used throughout unless stated otherwise.
+To study how the training-task mix shapes downstream behaviour, we additionally consider two ablation variants (Section~\ref{sec:ablation-recipe}): an \emph{ASR-only} recipe that drops ST, and a \emph{$+$SQA} recipe that adds Speech Question Answering.
+The $+$SQA variant uses the MMSU dataset \citep{wang2025mmsu}; since MMSU lacks official splits and is relatively small, only the query instance is excluded from the demonstration pool in a ``leave-one-out'' manner.